vagetablechicken/vagetablechicken/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🔭 I’m currently working on [OpenMLDB](https://github.com/4paradigm/OpenMLDB)
+- 🔭 I’m currently working on AI applications
+  - worked on Apache Pegasus, Apache Doris, 4paradigm OpenMLDB

-- 👨‍💻 All of my projects are available at [my repo](my repo)
+- 👨‍💻 All of my projects are available at [my repos](https://github.com/vagetablechicken?tab=repositories) and the official repos

 - 📝 I regularly write articles on(not often) [vagetablechicken.github.io](https://vagetablechicken.github.io/)